Substra/substra-documentation/src/entry_points/faq.md

 ## [feature] How do I suggest an important feature to develop?

-You can refer to the contributing section / feature request and open an issue or even open a PR!
+You can refer to the [contributing section](https://substrafoundation.github.io/src/contribute/CONTRIBUTING.html) / feature request and open an issue or even open a PR!

 ## [feature] I really need **this** feature, how can we work this out?

-OFC!
-Please refer to feature request section.
+Of course!
+Please refer to the feature request section in the [contributing guide](https://substrafoundation.github.io/src/contribute/CONTRIBUTING.html).

-TODO: Add contributing relevant section

 ## [com] Do you guys have crazy stickers?